Table of Contents

 How to Prevent Rust

-The best way to prevent corrosion is to purchase an air conditioning system specifically designed to keep rust from occurring.
+The best way to prevent corrosion is to purchase a cooling system specifically designed to keep rust from occurring.
 This type of equipment has a rust-prohibitive coating already applied to the metal.
 You can also apply the coating yourself to equipment without the preventative layer in place.
 Verify warranty requirements before applying the coating.

 How to Get Rid of Rust